alexm/Act-vagrant/README.md

 You can use this project to report any issues for that box too.

-Take a look at README.devel if you need the details for manually install instructions of Act.
+Take a look at [the developer notes](README.devel) if you need the details for manually install instructions of Act.
 But be careful, they have to be used as a guideline, YMMV.

 References
 ----------